selimppc/hotelRoomBookingBE/resources/instruction.md

 ### Task 1.
 Code review
     Please review the provided code https://github.com/emokykla/review-task Comment on what would you improve?
     Argue your suggestions.

 ### Task 2.
 Development skills

     We are creating a hypothetical hotel room booking system.
 Hotel is unique as it has only one room.
     Since the hotel is very small it has no supervision and all bookings are made online.
-Clients only use self service.
-    Two thousand clients are competing to book this room simultaneously at all times.
+    Clients only use self service.Two thousand clients are competing to book this room simultaneously at all times.
 Wow, what a popular room :D

     ## Please create an application that would allow clients to book a hotel room:
     ● Clients should be able to see a calendar with vacant/booked date ranges.
     ● Client should be able to book a room by specifying the desired date range and his personal details like firstname, lastname and email.

 ### Requirements